dmitrynovik/api-design-take-home/README.md

 Create a 2-tier application in C# having a RESTFul API and a persistence layer.
 * The CRUD API for Accounts
+* The Search API for Accounts by its attributes such as ID or Last Name which should be efficient and prevent known exploits.
 * The API for trades
     * Place Trade
     * Update Trade (change its status)